crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/hub.md

 The [hub](https://hub.crowdsec.net) displays the documentation of given parsers and scenarios.
 It will check for a `.md` file with the same name as a parser, scenario or collection.
 Providing those ensures optimal user's experience !

-### Why ?

-Sharing your parsers, scenarios and collections on the hub allows other users to find it and use it.
-While increasing your code's visibility, it ensures a benevolent look from the community and the team over it.

 ## Publishing Parsers, Scenarios and Collections